Is Abortion Still Legal in Your State?

 Florida

 In April 2022, Republican Gov. Ron DeSantis signed a law banning abortion after 15 weeks.
-It's set to take effect July 1 but is already facing several legal challenges.
+It's set to take effect July 1 and is not likely to be challenged after the decision to reverse Roe v.
+Wade.

 Georgia

-With Roe now overturned, a 2019 Georgia law banning most abortions in the state after six or seven weeks will now take effect.
+With Roe now overturned, a 2019 Georgia law banning most abortions in the state after six or seven weeks is now likely to take effect.
 Exceptions include cases of rape or incest (up to 20 weeks) or life-threatening pregnancies.
 The state requires counseling, parental consent for minors, ultrasound and a 24-hour waiting period.

 Previously, abortion was legal in Georgia up to 20 weeks into a pregnancy.